mtrojnar/osslsigncode/README.md

 ```

 You can use a certificate and key stored in the Windows Certificate Store with
-the CNG engine.
+the CNG engine version 1.1 or later.
 For more information, refer to

   https://www.stunnel.org/cng-engine.html